gzubaidi/plasmo-layout/README.md

   </a>
 </p>

-> We're seeking [consulting and engineering opportunities](mailto://contact@topazdom.com).
+> We're open to [technical consulting and engineering partnerships and contract opportunities](mailto://contact@topazdom.com).
 With Love ❤️ from Biafra.

 ## Overview